Lina Hidalgo: Censure

-On August 7, 2025, the Harris County Commissioners Court censured Hidalgo 3-1 over decorum after her failed tax hike proposal.
+On August 7, 2025, the Harris County Commissioners Court censured Hidalgo 3–1 over decorum after her failed tax hike proposal.
+The censure followed a contentious discussion on August 7, 2025, when Hidalgo engaged in repeated interruptions of fellow commissioners and decorum disputes during debate over a proposed property tax increase intended to fund early childhood programs.
+Commissioners also noted instances in which Hidalgo encouraged children in attendance to participate in the proceedings and used profane language in the presence of a minor during an earlier meeting on June 26, 2025.
 The censure for Hidalgo did not come with any punishment, but it goes in the court record that the judge failed to acknowledge points of order.